 Order Bongo and a free copy of the Bongo Questions Expansion Pack CD

-Bongo Loves the Bible is a collection of 3D style computer GAMES for ages 7* and up featuring an orangutan named Bongo.
-Your students navigate Bongo through jungles, canyons and caves learning about and testing their basic Bible knowledge.
+Bongo Loves the Bible is a collection of 8 computer games for ages 7* and up featuring an orangutan named Bongo.
+Your students navigate Bongo through jungles, canyons and caves –learning about and testing their basic Bible knowledge.

 Bongo’s game collection is designed to introduce, reinforce, measure, and have fun learning:

 General Bible Knowledge -info about key stories, famous verses, and more.